-Leases of property, plant and equipment in which the Council retains substantially all the risks and rewards of ownership are classified as finance leases.
-Finance leases are capitalised at the inception of the lease at the lower of the fair value of the leased asset or the present value of minimum lease payments.
+Property, plant and equipment held under a finance lease is recognised on the Balance Sheet at the commencement of the lease at its fair value measured at the lease's inception (or the present value of minimum lease payments if lower).
 The asset recognised is matched by a liability for the obligation to pay the lessor.